TwoRoundWheels/Postrr/readme.md

 php artisan migrate
 ```

-Finally we'll generate application key which will be used for session and cookie encryption and password hashing.
+Finally we'll generate an application key which will be used for session and cookie encryption and password hashing.
 ```
 php artisan key:generate
 ```